sriharshachilakapati/100DaysOfAndroid/Readme.md

 - Maps in Kotlin.
 I have modified the launcher to show customized text instead of simply displaying the activity name.
 - Type aliases.
 Use them to shorten out types.
 Would've been better if local or scoped aliases are supported though.
 - Using `tools:ignore` in layout XML files.

+## Day 8

+A few days were spent in work and other personal stuff.
+Now am resuming the day 8, and today's plan is to do the Image Picker part 2, where instead of picking from the gallery, we take from camera.

+### What I learnt

+- How to invoke the Camera app via intent, and to take a thumbnail
+- How to ask the Camera app to write to a file (not shown in Gallery)
+- Using the Android's `FileProvider` class
+- How content providers work in Android
+- Kotlin's built-in `Pair` generic data class
+- Kotlin's string-interpolation
+- Using radio buttons in menu items
+- How Permissions work in Android and how features are used by the Play Store
+- Using XML resources in Android
+- Using Lambdas and Function References to create delegates (Idea from C#)